|

 The

-focus of this book is "creating the feeling of Italy in your home
+focus of this book is "creating the feeling of Italy

-room by room".
-The author takes us on a tour of each of the major
+in your home room by room".
+The author takes us on a

-rooms of a typical home: the living room, the bedroom, the dining
+tour of each of the major rooms of a typical home: the living

-room, and the kitchen.
-In each section she goes into great detail
+section she goes into great detail about what the Italian

-about what the Italian style of decor is and how you can replicate
+style of decor is and how you can replicate that for your

-which go a great way in helping to visualize what your home might
+go a great way in helping to visualize what your home might

 look like.
 The book also helps to capture through side stories

-very aspects of Italian life ("warm and stylish homes, irresistible
+very aspects of Italian life ("warm and stylish homes,

-food, simple elegance of Italian entertaining") that make the
+irresistible food, simple elegance of Italian entertaining")

-thought of turning your interior into this type of theme all that
+that make the thought of turning your interior into this type

-more appealing.
-She talks about regional (Tuscany, Venice, etc)
+of theme all that more appealing.
+She talks about regional

-design influences and also a full chapter on food and wine.
-She
+(Tuscany, Venice, etc) design influences and also a full chapter

-also provides a list of resources from which you can find some
+on food and wine.
+She also provides a list of resources from

-of the materials that can turn your home into that dream Tuscan
+which you can find some of the materials that can turn your

-villa or Venetian apartment.
-If you are looking to remodel your
+you are looking to remodel your dwelling and thinking that

-dwelling and thinking that you want to be surrounded by the grace
+you want to be surrounded by the grace of Italian living then

-of Italian living then you should definitely check out this book.
+you should definitely check out this book.

 The